Cassidy pushes legislation to lower student loan debt

 NEW ORLEANS (WGNO) — U.S. Senator Bill Cassidy has announced a set of bills to help students afford higher education, without incurring overwhelming student debt.

-Cassidy says that President Biden’s student loan forgiveness plan does not get at the root of the problem– the ballooning cost of tuition at colleges and universities.
+Cassidy says that President Joe Biden’s student loan forgiveness plan does not get at the root of the problem, which he says is the ballooning cost of tuition at colleges and universities.

 Cassidy and several other GOP senators are introducing a new set of bills called the “Lowering Education Cost and Debt Act.”